Azure/AML-Kubernetes/docs/troubleshooting.md

 Check your proxy setting and check whether 127.0.0.1 was added to proxy-skip-range when using “az connectedk8s connect” by following [this](https://github.com/Azure/AML-Kubernetes/blob/master/docs/network-requirements.md).

 ## Inference Guide
+### InferencingClientCallFailed: The k8s-extension of the Kubernetes cluster is not connectable.

+Reattach your compute to the cluster and then try again.
+If it is still not working, use "kubectl get po -n azureml" to check the relayserver* pods are running.